 Introduction

 The Government of Ontario supports the full inclusion of persons with disabilities in its laws, policies, programs and services.
-These obligations are spelled out clearly in the Ontario Human Rights Code, the Ontarians with Disabilities Act (ODA), 2001 and the Accessibility for Ontarians with Disabilities Act (AODA), 2005.
+These obligations are outlined in the Ontario Human Rights Code (the Code), the Ontarians with Disabilities Act, 2001 (ODA), the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), and Ontario Regulation 191/11 – Integrated Accessibility Standards (IASR) under the AODA.

-The Ontario Public Service (OPS) is committed to providing high-quality, cost-effective services that keep pace with rising public expectations.
-The OPS endeavors to demonstrate leadership for accessibility in Ontario.
-The goal is to ensure accessibility for our employees and the public we serve in our services, products and facilities.
+The OPS is committed to providing high-quality, cost-effective services that keep pace with rising public expectations.
+The OPS endeavors to demonstrate leadership for accessibility in Ontario, and is committed to ensuring accessibility for its employees and the public in the delivery of OPS services, products, and facilities.

 Purpose